 Many people have never heard of criminal contempt.
 If they have, their knowledge is generally limited to what they see on TV shows.
 However, if you or someone you love is facing a criminal contempt charge, you certainly need to know what you are up against.
-At the SMA Law Group, we wanted to take some time to answer the question – What is criminal contempt?
+At the SMT Legal, we wanted to take some time to answer the question – What is criminal contempt?
 How does it affect you?

 This can mean various things in Pennsylvania.
 If you have any further questions after reading this brief guide, please call us and schedule a free consultation about your case.

 Defining criminal contempt

 The term criminal contempt can be defined broadly but is generally regarded as disobedience or open disrespect for the court.
 Criminal contempt can arise out of both criminal and civil court proceedings.